willymcallister/willymcallister.github.io/_articles/universal-gates.md

 **Build an XOR function with NAND gates.**

 This one is challenging.
-If you can do this one you are a logic designer.
-If you get stuck, don't worry, you will be a designer soon.
+If you get it, consider yourself a good logic designer.
+If you get stuck, don't worry, you will be soon.

-Here is the truth tables for XOR,
+Here is the truth table for XOR,

 ![XOR truth table]({{ site.baseurl }}{% link i/logic_tt_XOR.svg %})